apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :file:`ssl_multicert.config` file successfully load.
 If false (``0``), SSL certificate load failures will not prevent |TS| from starting.

+.. ts:cv:: CONFIG proxy.config.ssl.server.multicert.concurrency INT 0

+   If set to a non-zero value, allow the loading and reloading of :file:`ssl_multicert.config` to be parallelized.
+The value specifies the concurrency, i.e. how many threads will process the file in parallel.
+A value of ``-1`` means to create one thread for each core.

 .. ts:cv:: CONFIG proxy.config.ssl.server.cert.path STRING /config

    The location of the SSL certificates and chains used for accepting